 Program Purpose, and why the content is important to Athletic Trainers:

-The purpose of the program and its design is to promote interaction of the attendees by bringing the physical to the mental in the learning process.
+The purpose of the program and its design is to promote interaction of the attendees and sponsors by bringing the physical to the mental in the learning process.
 Early morning and late afternoon sessions allow for casual interactions of the faculty and the attendees with a mountain of winter outdoor activities.

 Educational Materials offered to enhance participants learning: